 \textbf{Deep implicit functions.} Unlike meshes, deep implicit functions \cite{park2019deepSDF,mescheder2019occNet,chen2018implicit_decoder} can represent detailed \threeD shapes with arbitrary topology, and have no resolution limitations.
-Saito \etal~\cite{saito2019pifu} use for the first time deep implicit functions for clothed \threeD human reconstruction from \rgb images, while later \cite{saito2020pifuhd} they significantly improve \threeD geometric details.
+Saito \etal~\cite{saito2019pifu} introduce deep implicit functions for clothed \threeD human reconstruction from \rgb images and, later \cite{saito2020pifuhd}, they significantly improve \threeD geometric details.
 The estimated shapes align well to image pixels.
-However, shape reconstruction lacks regularization, and often produces artifacts like broken or disembodied limbs, missing details, or geometric noise.
-He \etal~\cite{he2020geoPifu} add a coarse-occupancy prediction branch, and Li \etal~\cite{Li2020portrait} use depth information captured by an \rgbD camera, to further regularize shape estimation and provide robustness to pose variation.
-Li \etal~\cite{li2020realtimeVolMoCap} speed inference up through an efficient volumetric sampling scheme.
-A limitation of all above methods is that the estimated \threeD humans cannot be reposed, because implicit shapes (unlike statistical models) lack a consistent mesh topology, a skeleton and skinning weights.
-To address this, Bozic \etal~\cite{bozic2020neural} infer an embedded deformation graph to manipulate implicit functions, while Yang \etal~\cite{yang2021s3} infer also a skeleton and skinning fields.
+However, their shape reconstruction lacks regularization, and often produces artifacts like broken or disembodied limbs, missing details, or geometric noise.
+He \etal~\cite{he2020geoPifu} add a coarse-occupancy prediction branch, and Li \etal~\cite{Li2020portrait} and Dong \etal~\cite{dong2022pina} use depth information captured by an \rgbD camera to further regularize shape estimation and provide robustness to pose variation.
+Li \etal~\cite{li2020realtimeVolMoCap,li2020monoportRTL} speed up inference through an efficient volumetric sampling scheme.
+A limitation of all above methods is that the estimated \threeD humans cannot be reposed, because implicit shapes (unlike statistical models) lack a consistent mesh topology, a skeleton, and skinning weights.
+To address this, Bozic \etal~\cite{bozic2020neural} infer an embedded deformation graph to manipulate implicit functions, while Yang \etal~\cite{yang2021s3} also infer a skeleton and skinning fields.